Q. I need to give up my pet. Can you take him or her?

 A. Yes!
 We do take donations of animal supplies, food, and monetary gifts.
 Food must be unopened and not yet expired.
 These items may be delivered to our administrative office building at 4057 Chain Bridge Road in Fairfax.
 Learn more about our Ani-Meals Pet Pantry here.

 Our thrift store, next door to our administrative office, accepts donations of clothing, household items, books, toys, and other small items.
-Due to space limitations, we cannot accept furniture, mattresses, gym equipment, large electronics, etc. Learn more about our Second Chance 1 Thrift Store here.
+Due to space limitations, we cannot accept furniture, mattresses, gym equipment, large electronics, etc. Learn more about our Second Chance Thrift and Gift Store here.

 Learn more about other kinds of donations here.